Can I Deny a Tenant Based on their Credit Score?

 When a landlord evaluates a prospective tenant’s credit score, they can gain valuable information about how responsible the individual is with their financial obligations.
 A good credit score reflects a history of timely payments, low utilization of credit, and an ability to manage debts effectively.
 On the contrary, a poor credit score may indicate a pattern of missed payments, high debt levels, and financial instability.

 By understanding these aspects of a tenant’s credit history, landlords can assess the level of risk associated with renting out their property to this individual.
-This insight is crucial in determining whether a tenant is likely to meet their rental payment obligations promptly and reliably over the course of the lease agreement.
+This insight is crucial in determining whether a tenant is likely to meet their rental payment obligations promptly and reliably throughout the lease agreement.

 Can a Landlord Deny a Tenant Based on Their Credit Score?